j-schuma/dotfiles/README.md

 There are scripts that can help setting up a new machine.
 You will need to have git and brew installed before running these.
 ```
-# install and configure alacritty
+# install and configure alacritty.
 # ./.bootstrap/install-alacritty.sh

+# install some tooling from github that is not available via brew.
+# ./.bootstrap/github_tooling.sh

 # install brew packages. double check if all are required.
 # ./.bootstrap/brew.sh